-- Air out your space: By removing your products from their packaging in an open area for either a couple of days or a week, you will significantly reduce VOC fumes.
+- Air out your space: You can significantly reduce VOC fumes by removing your products from their packaging in an open area for either a couple of days or a week.
 When in doubt, leave it in the shed or garage for a while.

 - Review your inventory: It’s a great idea to go through your home’s potential sources of VOCs.
 If you are unsure about items, it’s best to reach out to an indoor air-quality professional.

 - Use a dehumidifier: Many VOCs heavily off-gas in higher humidity.
-We recommend keeping your home’s humidity at 45 percent or below.
+Therefore, we recommend keeping your home’s humidity at 45 percent or below.

-- Spring and summer renovations: Warmer weather allows you to comfortably leave your house open during projects that require a variety of tools and products that may contain VOCs.
+- Spring and summer renovations: Warmer weather allows you to comfortably leave your house open during projects that require various tools and products that may contain VOCs.

 Are There Regulations for VOCs?

 VOCs are recognized by several organizations worldwide.
 In the United States, the U.S. Food and Drug Administration (FDA) and the U.S. Environmental Protection Agency (EPA) have regulations and testing set in place.